-Please see Appendix C: Marking Scales for more information on marking scales.
+Please see Error!
+Reference source not found. for more information on marking scales.

 Examinations may normally only be resat, and on the next occasion on which the examination is offered.
 This will usually be in the following academic year at the usual examination time.
 Summative essays may normally be resubmitted within the same academic year on the next occasion as determined by the Board of Examiners.
-Resubmission dates normally fall during Trinity

-Term or the Long Vacation.
+Resubmission dates normally fall during Trinity Term or the Long Vacation.
 Please see the OII Examining Conventions (Appendix H: Examining Conventions) for further information on resubmission and resits.